 The Railroad Retirement Board (RRB) administers the Railroad Unemployment Insurance Act (RUIA), which provides qualified railroaders with unemployment benefits when they become unemployed but are ready, willing, and able to work, and sickness benefits when they cannot work because of sickness or injury.
-Sickness benefits are also payable to female railroad workers for periods when they are unable to work because of health conditions related to pregnancy, miscarriage, or childbirth.
+Sickness benefits are also payable to female railroad workers when they are unable to work because of health conditions related to pregnancy, miscarriage, or childbirth.
 A new benefit year begins each July 1.

 The following questions and answers describe these benefits, their eligibility requirements, and how to apply for and claim them.
-It also explains how the recent resumption of a Federal sequestration order reduces benefit rates.
+It also explains how a federal sequestration order reduces benefit rates.

-1. What are the eligibility requirements for railroad unemployment and sickness benefits in July 2023?
+1. What are the eligibility requirements for railroad unemployment and sickness benefits in July 2024?

-To qualify for normal railroad unemployment or sickness benefits, an employee must have had railroad earnings of at least \$4,387.50 in calendar year 2022, counting no more than \$1,755 for any one month.
-Those who were first employed in the rail industry in 2022 must also have at least five months of creditable railroad service in 2022.
+To qualify for normal railroad unemployment or sickness benefits, an employee must have railroad earnings of at least \$4,737.50 in calendar year 2023, counting no more than \$1,895 for any one month.
+Those who were first employed in the rail industry in 2023 must also have at least five months of creditable railroad service in 2023.

 Employees can easily determine their eligibility for unemployment and sickness benefits by checking their Certificate of Service Months and Compensation (Form BA-6).
-The BA-6 includes a field in the lower-right corner that indicates if an employee is eligible to claim unemployment or sickness benefits.
+Form BA-6 includes a field in the lower-right corner that indicates if an employee is eligible to claim unemployment or sickness benefits.
 The RRB mails these forms each June to railroad employees with creditable compensation in the previous calendar year.

-Under certain conditions, employees who do not qualify based on their 2022 earnings may still be able to receive benefits in the new benefit year.
-Employees with at least 10 years of service (120 or more months of service) who received normal benefits in the benefit year ending June 30, 2023, may be eligible for extended benefits.
-Employees with at least 10 years of service (120 or more months of service) might qualify for accelerated benefits if they have railroad earnings of at least \$4,737.50 in 2023, not counting earnings of more than \$1,895 in any one month.
+Under certain conditions, employees who do not qualify based on their 2023 earnings may still be able to receive benefits in the new benefit year.
+Employees with at least 10 years of service (120 or more months of service) who received normal benefits in the benefit year ending June 30, 2024, may be eligible for extended benefits.
+Employees with at least 10 years of service (120 or more months of service) might qualify for accelerated benefits if they have railroad earnings of at least \$4,962.50 in 2024, not counting earnings of more than \$1,985 in any one month.